 Neal Prakash, M.D., Ph.D.

-An expert in advanced neuroimaging techniques, Neal Prakash, M.D., Ph.D., is City of Hope's chief of the Division of Neurology and director of Neuro-Optical Imaging.
+An expert in advanced neuroimaging techniques, Neal Prakash, M.D., Ph.D., is City of Hope's Chief of Neurology and Director of Neuro-Optical imaging.

 Dr. Prakash is a past president of the Society for Brain Mapping and Therapeutics.
 He publishes frequently and has helped create video animations to illustrate the workings of the brain.